 Beck and Merril, correctly guessed the potential of such a game.
 Instead of buying D.O.T.A. out or investing in it, they wanted to invest in their own project to create a polished and enjoyable experience.

 So, they arranged a D.O.T.A. competition at their former campus in the U.S.C. to check out the crowd.
-They had an ulterior motive of hiring interns who shared the same passion and enthusiasm about games.
+They had an ulterior motive of hiring interns who shared the same passion and enthusiasm for games.

 At this D.O.T.A. playoff, they first met their future game producer Jeff Jew.
 Jew was one of the very few people at the competition who knew about D.O.T.A. and was enthusiastic about games like this.
 After the match ended, Beck and Merril met Jew.
 After a short interview, they offered Jew an internship position at their company, The Riot Games.